LeDeathAmongst/StarCogs/docs/index.md

 # StarCogs

-This documentation is here for the support of my redbot cogs.
-Everything should be here that you need.
+This documentation is here for support.
+Everything you need *should* be here.
+If not, ask me with `/contact`

 ## Useful Links